Equestrian statue of Charles IV of Spain: History

 The Equestrian Statue of Charles IV was melted and cast in one operation under the supervision of Tolsá, who was director of the Academy of San Carlos.
 The statue required between 450 and 600 quintales of bronze (one quintal being equivalent to 46 kg), and was cast in the area near the Church of St. Peter and St. Paul.
 The sculptor modeled the frame after a horse owned by the Marquis of Jaral of Berrio named Tambor (or "drum").
 After being polished and engraved, the statue was taken to its pedestal and inaugurated on 9 December 1803.
 The celebrations and bullfights were repeated, with great jubilation.
 The Baron Alexander von Humboldt was present at the unveiling.
 In his opinion, and for this genre, the statue produced by Tolsá is second only to the equestrian statue of Marcus Aurelius, in Rome.

-In 1821, due to anti-Hispanic sentiment manifesting during the Mexican independence, and due to a desire to replace the monument, the statue was covered in a blue tent.
+In 1821, due to anti-Spanish sentiment manifesting during the Mexican independence, and due to a desire to replace the monument, the statue was covered in a blue tent.
 It was not long before people considered destroying the monument, to melt it down to reuse the bronze for guns or coins.
 Aggravating matters, underneath one of the hooves of the statue one will find the mark of an Aztec quiver, perhaps a sign of allegiance to Spain.